samlucio/Week-2-Lab-Report/index.md

 ## 2. Remotely Connecting

-    - First, open the VSCode terminal and type: $ ssh cs15lsp22zz@ieng6.ucsd.edu *** (replace the zz with your actual username).
+    - First, open the VSCode terminal and put: $ ssh cs15lsp22zz@ieng6.ucsd.edu(replace the zz with your actual username).
     - If a question pops up, make sure to type 'y' for yes and input your password.
     - You should see something like this: